-The sports betting futures market continues to grow in popularity.
-That’s true for all of the bet types offered, but one, in particular, is gaining even more traction.
+The sports betting futures market continues to grow in popularity and one market, in particular, is gaining even more traction.
 This is the season win totals bet, and we’ve got you covered on what you need to know.

 Overall, it’s a simple bet to understand.
-Michigan betting sites set a benchmark number for team regular-season wins, and bettors then get to decide if they expect the number to be over or under that amount when all is said and done.
+Michigan betting sites set a benchmark number for a team’s regular-season wins, and bettors then decide if they expect the number to be over or under that win total when all is said and done.

 It functions just like a totals bet and is simple to place, but the wager requires a long-term perspective.
 These wagers are fun and easy to understand, but there’s much more to finding the winning side than just making your best guess.
-We’ll cover some tips you can use to bet win totals plus live NFL, NBA and MLB win totals odds (prior to each season).
+Below find some tips you can use to bet win totals plus live NFL, NBA and MLB win totals odds (prior to each season).

 Sportsbooks release win totals for each team in the respective leagues in advance of the season.
 As soon as they come out, action will begin to flow in.